Things to do in Taipei

 These gold mines that were once prosperous during Japanese colonialism in the 1900s have now been turned into museums for the public.
 The New Taipei Gold Museum would be an ideal place for learning if you want to know more about the industry, or even just to touch real gold.

-All that glitters isn’t gold but the Golden Waterfall actually glistens and sparkles in the sunlight.
-There’s a scientific explanation to its attractive physical appearance.
+All that glitters isn’t gold, but the Golden Waterfall actually glistens and sparkles in the sunlight.
+There’s a scientific explanation for its attractive physical appearance.
 Though the gold and copper mines are no longer operational, the rain that seeped into these mines amalgamates with the metal deposits.
 The chemical reactions result in this stunning coppery Golden Waterfall.

 Right beside the Golden Waterfall is the Yin Yang Sea.
 The physical phenomenon of this sea can be translated literally from its name – the intense contrast between the golden yellow water at the bay and the sparkling blue water from the endless sea.

-Although many believe that the contrast is a result from the mining of gold from the factories aforementioned, it is actually a natural runoff from a geological feature nearby that contains large amounts of iron pyrite.
+Although many believe that the contrast is a result of the mining of gold from the aforementioned factories, it is actually a natural runoff from a geological feature nearby that contains large amounts of iron pyrite.

 A pregnant lady, a bird cage and King Kong.
-Yes, those are the different optical illusions you can get from viewing a single mountain, Keelung.
+Yes, those are the different optical illusions you can get from viewing a single mountain.

-588m above sea level, Mount Keelung is an extinct volcano with a panoramic top view.
-The view from the foot of the mountain is picturesque but if you want a breathtaking view, take a 45-minute hike to the top.
+588m above sea level, Keelung Mountain is an extinct volcano with a panoramic top view.
+The view from the foot of the mountain is picturesque, but if you want a breathtaking view, take a 45-minute hike to the top.

-If you’re a sucker for sunsets, Mao Kong Shan or Mao Kong Mountain has great views.
+If you’re a sucker for sunsets, Maokong Mountain has great views.
 Thankfully, there’s no need to hike up the mountain to see them – there’s a gondola for that.
-The cable car starts at Taipei Zoo station and then winds up to the peak of Mao Kong Shan.
+The cable car starts at Taipei Zoo station and then winds up to the peak of the mountain.

 Image credit: @sheila870212 via Instagram